ErikBoraHuynh/Homelabs-Repository/Active Directory/README.md

 Configuring RRAS on a Domain Controller to route internal network traffic to the Internet is not recommended in real-world or production environments.
 Domain Controllers are security-critical systems, and exposing them to routing functions increases the attack surface, complicates hardening, and violates best-practice network design.
 Ideally, a dedicated router/firewall VM would act as the gateway for the Windows 10 Client VM to access the Internet.

-However, because our home lab setup looks like this:
+However, because our homelab setup looks like this:

 Internet
      -->